THU-IBCS/VsLFM-master/README.md

 * b).
 1 or 2 NVIDIA RTX 2080 Ti GPUs or better

 ## Platform
 There is no strict restrictions on the version of the platform.
-We recomand the version of platform based on the configuration of NVIDIA RTX 2080 Ti GPU:
+We recommend the version of platform based on the configuration of NVIDIA RTX 2080 Ti GPU:
 * a).
 Ubuntu 20.04
 * b).
 Python 3.7
 * c).
 Pytorch 1.5.0